PANTHEONtech/lighty/lighty-modules/lighty-gnmi/lighty-gnmi-sb/README.md

 This example will show how to programmatically add certificates for lighty gNMI.
 Full example can be found inside test [GnmiWithoutRestconfTest](../lighty-gnmi-test/src/test/java/io/lighty/modules/gnmi/test/gnmi/GnmiWithoutRestconfTest.java).

 1. Adding certificates to keystore doesn't require device.
-So is initialized only lighty Controller and lighty gNMI.
+So this example use only lighty Controller and lighty gNMI modules.
-    Certificates could be assigned to device when is creating device mountpoint in data store.
+    Certificates could be assigned to device, with [keystore-id](https://github.com/PANTHEONtech/lighty/blob/master/lighty-models/lighty-gnmi-models/lighty-gnmi-topology-model/src/main/yang/gnmi-topology.yang#L45) parameter when is creating device mountpoint.
 ```java
         lightyController = new LightyControllerBuilder()
                 .from(ControllerConfigUtils.getConfiguration(Files.newInputStream(CONFIGURATION_PATH)))